2009 California wildfires

-The 2009 California wildfires were a series of 9,159 wildfires that were active in the US state of California, during the year 2009.
+9,159 wildfires were active in the US state of California during 2009.
 The fires burned more than 422,147 acre of land from early February through late November, due to Red Flag conditions, destroying hundreds of structures, injuring 134 people, and killing four.
 The wildfires also caused at least US$134.48 million in damage.
 Although the fires burned many different regions of California in August, the month was especially notable for several very large fires which burned in Southern California, despite being outside of the normal fire season for that region.

 The Station Fire, north of Los Angeles, was the largest and deadliest of these wildfires.
 It began in late August, and resulted in the devastation of 160577 acre of land as well as the death of two firefighters.
 Another large fire was the La Brea Fire, which burned nearly 90000 acre in Santa Barbara County earlier in the month.
 A state of emergency was also declared for the 7800 acre Lockheed Fire in Santa Cruz County, to the north.

-Fires
+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2009 fire season.
 The list is taken from CAL FIRE's list of large fires.